-For landlords in Metro Vancouver and the Tri-Cities (Coquitlam, Port Moody, Port Coquitlam), 2025 brings both challenges and opportunities.
-While demand for rental housing remains strong, new supply and shifting vacancy rates are beginning to reshape the market.
-Here’s what property owners should know about the year ahead.
+For landlords across Metro Vancouver and the Tri-Cities (Coquitlam, Port Moody, and Port Coquitlam), 2025 is shaping up to be a year of adjustment.
+While demand for rental housing remains strong, rising supply and shifting vacancy rates are beginning to influence pricing strategies and tenant behaviour.
+This Metro Vancouver rental market outlook breaks down vacancy trends, rent changes, and what landlords should expect in 2025.

 - Port Coquitlam – 3.8%